Table of Contents

-If you are looking for the best hydration backpacks, here are our top five recommendations that will not disappoint you.
+If you are looking for the best hydration packs, here are our top five recommendations that will not disappoint you.

 1. CamelBak Powderhound 12 Ski Hydration Pack, 100oz

-The slim CamelBak Powderhound Ski Hydration Pack can be worn under your ski jacket when the temperature gets freezing so that your water stays nice and drinkable.
+The slim CamelBak Powderhound can be worn under your jacket when the temperature gets freezing so that your water stays nice and drinkable.
 It has huge storage which provides you with a good amount of water on your cross country adventures.

 The best part about this hydration pack is that it is light in weight making your skiing super comfortable.
 Weighing only 2.2 pounds, you can carry your water with you and stay hydrated without feeling a burden to carry the water load.

 The back panel of your CamelBak Powderhound is specially designed to repel snow and sticking it on your hydration pack.
 It boasts crux reservoir that delivers you around 20% more water per each sip, so that you put in less effort in drinking, and more on enjoying skiing.
-Cleaning this backpack and the bladder is also a breeze.
+Cleaning this backpack and the hydration bladder is also a breeze.

 This ski hydration pack offers a good amount of storage.
 There are multiple pockets – one for your hydration pack, an inside zippered pocket, as well as a handy pocket that gives you quick access to the small stuff that you may need to take out.

 The shoulder and back straps are quite comfortable.
 The backpack lets you zip your drinking tube into an insulated sleeve in one of your shoulder straps.
 This keeps your water safe from external elements like snow and dirt.

-The CamelBak Powderhound Hydration backpack has helmet carrying attachment points as well as sturdy ski carrying external attachment points that let you carry the skis diagonally.
+The CamelBak Powderhound Hydration pack has helmet carrying attachment points as well as sturdy ski carrying external attachment points that let you carry the skis diagonally.
 This makes you hands-free as your hydration backpack takes care of your skiing accessories.